andrefaranha/slim-practice/README.md

 ## How to run

-Enter the src/public folder and run `php -s localhost:8080`
+Enter the src/public folder and run `php -S localhost:8080`